Sodom and Gomorrah: Etymology

+They are known in Hebrew as סְדֹם (Səḏôm) and עֲמֹרָה (ʿĂmôrā).
+In the Septuagint, these became Σόδομα (Sódoma) and Γόμορρᾰ (Gómorrha); Biblical Hebrew ghayn merged with ayin after the Septuagint was transcribed.

 Biblical narrative

+Lot and Chedorlaomer

-Sodom and Gomorrah are two of the five "cities of the plain" referred in Genesis 13:12 and Genesis 19:29 subject to Chedorlaomer of Elam, which rebel against him.
+Sodom and Gomorrah are two of the five "cities of the plain" referred to in Abraham and Lot's conflict (Genesis 13:12) and the story of Lot's daughters (Genesis 19:29) that rebel against Chedorlaomer of Elam, to whom they were subject.
 At the Battle of Siddim, Chedorlaomer defeats them and takes many captives, including Lot, the nephew of the Hebrew patriarch Abraham.
 Abraham gathers his men, rescues Lot, and frees the cities.

+Destruction of the cities

-Later, God gives advance notice to Abraham that Sodom had a reputation for wickedness.
+Later, God gives notice to Abraham that Sodom had a reputation for wickedness.
 Abraham asks God "Will you sweep away the righteous with the wicked?"
 (Genesis 18:23).
-Starting at 50 people, Abraham negotiates with God to spare Sodom if 10 righteous people could be found.
+Starting at 50 people, Abraham negotiates with God to spare Sodom if ten righteous people could be found.

-God sends two angels to destroy Sodom.
-Lot welcomes them into his home, but all the men of the town surround the house and demand that he surrender the visitors that they may "know" them.
-Lot offers the mob his virgin daughters to "do to them as you please", but they refuse and threaten to do worse to Lot.
+God sends two male messengers to destroy Sodom.
+Lot welcomes them into his home, but all the men of the town surround the house and demand that he surrender the visitors that they may "know" them carnally.
+(Genesis 19:5) Lot offers the mob his virgin daughters to "do to them as you please", but they refuse and threaten to do worse to Lot.
 The angels strike the crowd blind.

-The angels tell Lot "...the outcry against its people has become great before the Lord, and the Lord has sent us to destroy it" (Genesis 19:13).
-The next morning, because Lot had lingered, the angels take Lot, Lot's wife, and his two daughters by the hand and out of the city, and tell him to flee to the hills and not look back.
-Lot says that the hills are too far away and asks to go to Zoar instead.
-Then God rains sulfur and fire on Sodom and Gomorrah and all the Plain, and all the inhabitants of the cities, and what grew on the ground (Genesis 19:24–25).
+The messengers tell Lot, "For we are about to destroy this place; because the outcry against them before יהוה has become so great that יהוה has sent us to destroy it."
+(Genesis 19:13).
+The next morning, because Lot had lingered, the messengers took Lot, Lot's wife, and his two daughters by the hand and out of the city, and told him to flee to the hills and not look back.
+Lot says that the hills are too far away and asks to go to Zoara in the Transjordan instead.
+God then rains sulfur and fire on Sodom and Gomorrah and all the Plain, and all the inhabitants of the cities, and what grew on the ground (Genesis 19:24–25).
 Lot and his two daughters are saved, but his wife disregards the angels' warning, looks back, and is turned into a pillar of salt.